uc-cdis/gen3.org/gen3/docs/gen3-resources/community.md

 ## Gen3 Videos

-Dig deep into our videos and webinars on [YouTube][gen3 youtube] to see learn more about Gen3 and our community.
+Explore our videos and webinars on [YouTube][gen3 youtube] to learn more about Gen3 and our community.

 ## Gen3 Publications